 Here is your complete guide on 15 unmissable things to do in Guyana!

-Georgetown is full of life and I recommend wandering around and visiting the markets in town, especially Bourda Market and Stabroek Market.
+Georgetown is full of life and I recommend wandering around and visiting the markets in town, especially Bourda Market and Stabroek Market, 2 of the best things to do in Georgetown Guyana.

 Of course, don’t miss out on delicious food like Pepperpot, Metemgee, and the Seven Curry.